 Duration: 2 Semesters.
 (Both Fall and Spring)

 6th Grade Band students perform in two concerts per year.
-In class they are introduced to playing in a large ensemble.
-Material taught in rehearsals includes technical studies, scale and rhythm studies, and sight reading.
-Concert repertoire that is age appropriate and which introduces students to a variety of musical styles.
+In class, they are introduced to playing in a large ensemble.
+Material taught in rehearsals includes technical studies, scales, and rhythm studies.
+The ensemble performs repertoire that introduces students to a variety of musical styles.
 Band meets 3 times per cycle.

 Duration: 2 Semesters.
 (Meets MWF before school.)

-Sixth graders may audition for Monday Jazz band, a Big Band Jazz ensemble comprised of advanced students who are also enrolled in band.
-Students are introduced to a wide range of styles, including swing, Latin, bebop and jazz/rock.
+Sixth graders may audition for Monday Jazz band, a Big Band Jazz ensemble, comprised of advanced students who are also enrolled in band.
+Students are introduced to a wide range of styles, including swing, latin, bebop and jazz/rock.
 Improvisation is introduced and class time is allotted to teaching the basics of jazz improvisation and chord theory.
-The Monday Jazz band performs regularly in school and in Wellesley and Boston.
+The Monday Jazz band performs regularly for in-school and community events throughout the year.

 Duration: 2 Semesters.
 (Both Fall and Spring)